monsmain/ighack/README.md

 If you're interested in contributing to the ighack project, you can fork the repository, make any necessary changes or improvements, and send a pull request.
 Your contributions will enhance the tool's functionality and reliability for all users.

 ## Disclaimer
- **Usage Responsibility:**
-* The developer of this program takes no responsibility for how users choose to use it.
-Whether the usage is legal or ethical is entirely the responsibility of the user.
+* The developer of this program **bears no responsibility** for how users choose to use it.
+How the user utilizes this tool and whether that use is legal or ethical—is **entirely the user's own responsibility.**
-* We are not liable for any misuse, damage, legal issues, or negative consequences arising from improper or unauthorized use of this code.
 * By downloading or using this code, you explicitly agree to all the terms stated in this disclaimer.